tkumar012/tkumar012.github.io/03_Research.md

 "Housing as welfare: how subsidized homes redistribute wealth and create local-level interest groups in urban India." *Book manuscript in preparation*

-"How the content of claims shapes government responsiveness: theory and evidence from Mumbai." *Draft in preparation for APSA 2021*.
+"How the content of claims shapes government responsiveness: theory and evidence from Mumbai." *Draft available upon request*.

-"Why we should study small cities" (with Matthew Stenberg). *Draft in preparation for APSA 2021*.
+"Why we should study small cities" (with Matthew Stenberg). *Draft available upon request*.

 "Citizenship practice in India's middle-class unauthorized colonies" (with Adam Auerbach). *Funding acquired, data collection in progress*.